bryanwweber/MyST-NB-Bokeh/docs/index.md

 conda install -c conda-forge myst-nb-bokeh
 ```

-MyST-NB-Bokeh supports version 0.13.2 of MyST-NB.
+MyST-NB-Bokeh supports version 0.17.1 of MyST-NB.
+Older versions have not been tested, but we guess that anything 0.14.0 and higher should work.

 :::{toctree}
 ---